Evian-Chen/Evian-Chen/README.md

 Hello, I'm Evian :D

-I'm a junior student majoring in Computer Science and Information Engineering.
+I'm a senior student majoring in Computer Science and Information Engineering.

-This GitHub page showcases my side projects, covering topics such as machine/deep learning, wab/application development, the implementation of various computer science concepts, and some daily coding practice.
+This GitHub page showcases my side projects, covering topics such as wab/application development, machine/deep learning and the implementation of various computer science concepts, and some daily coding practice.

+- I'm currently developing a second-hand book matching website.
 - I'm passionate about AI research and software development.
-- I'm currently engaged in a LLM experiment and a campus-industry data analysis project.
-- I'm now learning web and application development.

 <!--
 **Evian-Chen/Evian-Chen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.